konflux-ci/konflux-ci/README.md

 ### Bootstrapping the Cluster

-From the root of this repository, run the following commands:
+From the root of this repository, run the setup scripts:

 1. Create a cluster